aandiron/aandiron.github.io/unpublished/what-I-remember-about-you.md

 # What I remember about you

----I remember you telling me about truck drivers getting boners that wouldn't go away and had to be pierced with a needle.
+---The first memory I have of you is when I told you I might want to be a truck driver.
+You told me that some truck drivers get a boner that wouldn't go away, and had to be pierced with a needle to deflate them.

 ---I remember staying up all night with you, curled up against you in the bed.
 I remember not sleeping.
 I remember holding myself back from doing anything explicit, and at the same time grinding remorselessly against you.
 I remember having an unrepentant hard-on.
 I remember having blue-balls, and my balls aching desperately-aspirin-needing funny-walking painfully by morning.
 I remember watching you drive away from the window.
 And I remember jacking off in the bathroom and cumming so hard I spurt cum all over the toilet.